-Hiram Reno Anoa'i is being recommended to serve on a seat representing District 5, formerly held by Manufou Liaiga-Anoai.
-Approval of this appointment would be for an existing partial term ending December 31, 2022.
+Hiram Reno Anoa'i has served on the commission since August 2022 and is being recommended for reappointment to serve on a seat representing District 5, for a partial term through December 31, 2026.
+Victoria Magbilang has served on the commission since her partial term began in June 2022.
+Approval of this reappointment would be for a first full 4-year term ending December 31, 2026.